johngardner87/wqpVisualizationTools/README.md

 # WQP_VizTool
-(Brief Intro)
-- This is a visualization tool based in R and R Shiny
 ```
 logo
 ```
+WQP_VizTool is a visualization tool for the US national water quality data.
+Based upon R and R Shiny, it provides a user-friendly interface to select, sort, download and explore the patterns of water quality and hydrology data, by linking it to the [Water Quality Portal](https://www.waterqualitydata.us/) sponsored by the United States Geological Survey (USGS), the Environmental Protection Agency (EPA), and the National Water Quality Monitoring Council (NWQMC).

 ## Motivation